Snownee/Lychee/docs/README.md

 - Use or click on a block with item
 - Item entity burning
-- Item entity inside a specific block (for instance water)
+- Item entity inside a specific block (or liquid)
 - Anvil crafting
 - Falling block crushing items or block
 - Lightning channeling